erick-efc/simple_flask_rest_api_cloud/README.md

 curl -X POST -F "file=hired_employees.csv" http://localhost:5000/api/del_in_uploads
 ```
 ### Endpoints SQL
-- `GET /api/sql/hired_over_mean_2021` Query deaprtments with hired employees above mean of the company in json format.
-So retrieve it in tabulate format you can run `tabulated_hired_over_mean_2021.py`
+- `GET /api/sql/hired_over_mean_2021` Query departments with hired employees above mean of the company in json format.
+To retrieve it in tabulate format you can run `tabulated_hired_over_mean_2021.py`
 ``` bash
 python ./utils/tabulated_hired_over_mean_2021.py
 ```
-- `GET /api/sql/tabulated_employee_count_by_quarter` Query deaprtments with hired employees above mean of the company in json format.
-So retrieve it in tabulate format you can run `tabulated_employee_count_by_quarter.py`
+- `GET /api/sql/tabulated_employee_count_by_quarter` Query departments with hired employees above mean of the company in json format.
+To retrieve it in tabulate format you can run `tabulated_employee_count_by_quarter.py`
 ``` bash
 python ./utils/tabulated_employee_count_by_quarter.py
 ```

 # Thanks for passing by!
-- Feel free to add my in [Linkedin](https://www.linkedin.com/in/-ec-)
+- Feel free to add me in [Linkedin](https://www.linkedin.com/in/-ec-)